earlew/mywebsite-hugo/content/home/outreach.md

 ---

 I am currently a science communication fellow at the [Seattle Pacific Science Center](https://www.pacificsciencecenter.org/planetarium/).
-I have designed and presented multiple planetarium shows that describe doing observational oceanography in the Southern Ocean
+I have designed and presented multiple planetarium shows that showcase observational fieldword in the Southern Ocean